 To check 4G coverage in a specific location: Use our Coverage Checker.

 You might notice that your device is switching between 3G and 4G coverage as you move around - that’s because it will automatically select the strongest signal for the area you’re in.
 As our network continues to grow throughout the year, you will notice that your device will spend more and more time on 4G over 3G.

-We are activating 4G in selected metro areas of Sydney, Melbourne, Perth, Adelaide, Brisbane, Wollongong, Gold Coast and Newcastle.
-We won't launch 4G in ACT, TAS or NT just yet.
-We’re looking to extend our 4G network into these areas in the future.
+We are activating 4G in selected metro areas of Sydney, Melbourne, Perth, Adelaide, Brisbane, Wollongong, Gold Coast, Newcastle and Canberra.
+We won't launch 4G in TAS or NT just yet.
+We’re looking to extend our 4G network into these areas in the near future.

 You can identify the 4G devices from our range because they come with a big, red 4G logo.